sliver37/statamic-project-starter/README.md

 composer install && composer install-project
 ```

-This should install all php deps and then run artisan storage:link and artisan migrate.
+This should install all composer packages and then run artisan storage:link and artisan migrate.

-Then you will probable need to create a user account.
+Then you will likely need to create a user account.
 ```shell
 php please make:user
 ```